Daring-class destroyer (1949): Australian

 The Royal Australian Navy initially ordered four Daring-class destroyers, which were to be named after the ships of the "Scrap Iron Flotilla" of World War II.
 The ships were modified during construction: most changes were made to improve habitability, including the installation of air-conditioning.
 The Darings were also the first all-welded ships to be constructed in Australia.

 The first Australian Daring was laid down in 1949.
 By 1950, it was already apparent that the Australian Darings would not be completed on time, as the Australian dockyards were experiencing difficulty in keeping up with the construction schedule.
-To compensate for this, the RAN unsuccessfully attempted to purchase two of the 'Darings' under construction in the United Kingdom, and considered acquiring ships from the United States Navy despite the logistical difficulties in supplying and maintaining American vessels in a predominately British-designed fleet.
+To compensate for this, the RAN unsuccessfully attempted to purchase two of the 'Darings' under construction in the United Kingdom, and considered acquiring ships from the United States Navy despite the logistical difficulties in supplying and maintaining American vessels in a predominantly British-designed fleet.
 Only three ships were completed; Voyager, Vendetta, and Vampire were commissioned between 1957 and 1959.
 By the time they were commissioned, the cost of each ship had increased from A£2.6 million to A£7 million.